Tutorial: Create container for deployment to Azure Container Instances

 az --version to find the version.
 If you need to install or upgrade, see Install Azure CLI 2.0.

-This tutorial assumes a basic understanding of core Docker concepts such as containers, container images, and basic
+Docker: This tutorial assumes a basic understanding of core Docker concepts like containers, container images, and basic

 Get application code

-The sample in this tutorial includes a simple web application built in Node.js.
-The app serves a static HTML page and looks like this:
+The sample application in this tutorial is a simple web app built in Node.js.
+The application serves a static HTML page, and looks similar to the following screenshot:

 git clone https://github.com/Azure-Samples/aci-helloworld.git